 - Tinctures.
 A tincture is made by soaking cannabis flowers in alcohol for an extended period of time.
 This process will extract the CBD into a more concentrated form than found in most CBD oil products.
 Generally, tincture bottles are designed with a built-in dropper so a person can take one drop or several.
 Tinctures can be used on their own or mixed with food or beverage.

 - Edibles.
 CBD can be mixed into foods and drinks.
-CBD edibles are available to purchase.
-They can also be made at home by mixing CBD oil or tinctures into food and drinks.
+CBD edibles are available to purchase and can also be made at home by mixing CBD oil or tinctures into food and drinks.
 Common examples include gummies, baked goods, and chocolate.

 - Creams and gels.
-CBD-infused lotions are considered topical because they do not enter the bloodstream and have been shown to reduce inflammatory and neuropathic pain.6
+CBD-infused lotions are considered topical because they do not enter the bloodstream and have been shown to reduce inflammatory and neuropathic pain.1

 - Sublingual sprays.
 Sprays are designed to be absorbed in the mouth.
 They typically contain CBD oil mixed with water and other ingredients for taste.